 Learn and Teach In-class or Online

-Connections is available in print or online with the Pearson English Portal.
-The Pearson English Portal is easy-to-use, flexible and comprehensive.
+Connections is available in print or online with e-space platform.
+The e-space platform is easy-to-use, flexible and comprehensive.

 With the Student Book, students have access to:

 - the fully interactive version of the Student Book;

 - all audios and videos from the Student Book;

 In addition, access to instantly-graded activities with supportive feedback is available with the Student Book with Online Practice (with Digital Resources and App)

 Teachers’ access to the e-space platform space includes: